 In addition, the players should have access to wired or wireless internet.
-A separate computer with Internet access must be provided for players free of charge.
 If player Internet access cannot be provided on-site the Tournament Organiser must make best efforts to indicate an alternative internet access location for use by players.
-If Internet access is available to players on-site it is recommended that a time limit is set per player.

-27. Locker Rooms
+26. Locker Rooms